 2. Verifying Identification

-Bring your completed and signed form to an airport badging office, along with two forms of matching identification, one of which must be a primary form.
+Bring your completed and signed form to an airport badging office, along with two forms of matching identification, one of which must establish identity and one for work authorization.
 Please be advised that the names on each form of ID must match exactly, or the vetting process may be stopped in order to give the applicant time to provide identification with exactly matching names.
-You may choose to bring more than two forms of ID.
+It is recommended to bring more than two forms of ID.
+All forms must be written in the English language, legible and unexpired.

-Validation of all data from a primary form of ID must be performed.
-If the system is unable to validate a form, the applicant may present an alternate primary form.
-Should the applicant refuse or fail to provide a primary form that can be confirmed, he or she must leave the badging office and renew at a later date when he or she has obtained an approved, confirmable form of identification.
+Validation of data from all forms of ID will be conducted.
+Should the applicant refuse or fail to provide a primary form of identification that can be confirmed; he or she must leave the badging office and apply at a later date when he or she has obtained an approved, confirmable form of identification.

-If an applicant indicates he or she was born outside of the U.S., verification of citizenship will be determined by an official naturalization certificate.
+If an applicant indicates he or she was born outside of the U.S., verification of citizenship will be determined by an official naturalization certificate, Consular Report of Birth Abroad (FS-240), or US Dept. of State (DS-1350 as of 12/31/2010).
 Non-US citizen alien status and work authorization will be verified by an Alien Registration, Refugee Travel Document or Reentry Permit.
-All must be accompanied by an Employment Authorization document.
-First-time Alien applicants must also provide his/her Social Security card.
+All must be accompanied by an Employment Authorization Document.
+First-time Foreign Alien applicants must also provide his/her Social Security Card.

 Please note: The badging process must be completed within 30 days of receipt of fingerprint results.
 If not badged within 30 days, the applicant must repeat the application and fingerprint process.